Brexit and Construction: What Will it Mean for Your Business?

 Experts estimate that around 20% of UK construction materials are imported.
 If there is no deal (and no transition period), expect the value of the pound to fall significantly.
 This will lead to a significant spike in prices for key materials such as wiring, lamps and fittings, and wood.
 As freight gets held up in queues at Dover and elsewhere, the supply of imported items will also become less reliable.
 Expect significant delays in deliveries in the initial days after no-deal.
 Stockpiling materials is unlikely to be a realistic solution for most small contractors.
 Instead, try to switch to alternative UK-based suppliers - at least in the short to medium term.

 One of the most commonly mentioned benefits of Brexit is the ability to cut red tape once we’re outside of EU rules.
 This could help cut costs for the construction industry and its suppliers.
 However, with EU regulations expected to initially be translated directly into UK law, any regulation changes will take place in the medium to long term.
 Pay close attention to news from construction trade bodies like the FMB and CITB to stay informed about any potential regulation changes that will affect your business.

-For more news and industry analysis, head back to the Integrity Software blog homepage.
+For more news and industry analysis, head to the Integrity Software blog.

 © Integrity Software Systems Ltd 2023.
 Part of the JDM Technology Group